oalpay/petit_gcp/README.md

 ## Features

  - Inverstion of control just pass your callbacks for device configuration and commands
- - cJSON configuraion and state objects
+ - cJSON config and state objects
- - Automatic state updates
+ - Periodic state updates
- - OTA updates
+ - OTA updates with versioning
  - Cloud logging